Nuoro Cathedral: Festival of the Redeemer

 The festival of the Redeemer began at Nuoro in 1901, when a bronze statue of Christ the Redeemer was erected on top of Monte Ortobene at the initiative of Pope Leo XIII, who had wished to celebrate the new century with nineteen statues of the Redeemer in nineteen regions.
 Made on the mainland, the statue arrived by ship in Cagliari on 15 August 1901, in pieces.
 These arrived in Nuoro on 19 August and on the 29th were transported to the mountain-top by six ox-drawn carts.
-Re-assembled, the statue was more than four meters high and weighed more than twenty quintals.
+Re-assembled, the statue was more than four meters high and weighed more than twenty quintals (44,000 pounds).
 Bishop Salvatore Demartis organized the inauguration of the statue and invited the whole of Sardinia.

-On 29 August of each year since then, the Cathedral's congregation has made a pilgrimage to the statue of the Redeemer on top of Ortobene.
+On 29 August of each year since then, the cathedral's congregation has made a pilgrimage to the statue of the Redeemer on top of Ortobene.
 A solemn mass is celebrated which concludes the local festival.
 There is a parade of traditional costumes, with singing and dancing, in which all the villages of Sardinia take part, and this is one of the best chances to see the traditional costumes of the island.